Tetsuya3850/CS-Terminology/README.md

 ### Horizontal / Vertical Scaling
 Scale up, Scale out.

+Scaling vertically means adding more resources to an individual server.
+So for a very large data set, this might mean adding more (or bigger) hard drives so a single server can contain the entire data set.
+In the case of the compute operation, this could mean moving the computation to a bigger server with a faster CPU or more memory.
+In each case, vertical scaling is accomplished by making the individual resource capable of handling more on its own.

+To scale horizontally, on the other hand, is to add more nodes.
+In the case of the large data set, this might be a second server to store parts of the data set, and for the computing resource it would mean splitting the operation or load across some additional nodes.
+To take full advantage of horizontal scaling, it should be included as an intrinsic design principle of the system architecture, otherwise it can be quite cumbersome to modify and separate out the context to make this possible.

+When it comes to horizontal scaling, one of the more common techniques is to break up your services into partitions, or shards.
+The partitions can be distributed such that each logical set of functionality is separate; this could be done by geographic boundaries, or by another criteria like non-paying versus paying users.
+The advantage of these schemes is that they provide a service or data store with added capacity.

 ### Stateless/Stateful System
 A stateless system's output depends only on the input.
 A stateful system's output depends on the input and internal state.
 Therefore, the same set of input can generate different output.
 This makes multiple actors accessing the system a trickier problem.